soylentOrange/sdarr/README.md

 ### plot functions

-The sdarr-function will create diagnostic plots throughout calculations, which will only be shown when requested (i.e. set showPlots = “all).
-To have a plot drawn later, you can call the provided plot-functions from the results, when you set savePlots = TRUE.
+`sdarr()` and `sdarr.lazy()` will create diagnostic plots throughout calculations, which will only be shown when requested (i.e. set `showPlots = "all`).
+To have a plot drawn later, you can call the provided plot-functions from the results, when you set `savePlots = TRUE`.

-The plots are crated functions (see [carrier](https://github.com/r-lib/carrier)), so you can easily tap the environment of the function to convert it to eg. a [ggplot2-graphic](https://ggplot2.tidyverse.org/).
+The plots are crated functions (see [carrier](https://github.com/r-lib/carrier)), so you can easily tap the environment of the function to convert it to e.g. a [ggplot2-graphic](https://ggplot2.tidyverse.org/).

 ``` r